Victorian Style Jewellery

-With the crowning of Queen Alexandria Victoria in 1837, the Victoria, era of jewellery began.
-This was the longest ruling monarch in the United Kingdom.
-The early years was the start of the Romantic jewellery period as the Victoria era of design and fashion combined several different influences of motifs from the Gothic, Classical, and Elizabethan era as well as others like Rococo and Romanticism designed for the new version of the ideal woman.
+With the crowning of Queen Alexandria Victoria in 1837, the Victorian era of jewellery began.
+She was the longest ruling monarch in the United Kingdom.
+The early years were the start of the Romantic jewellery period as the Victorian era of design and fashion combined several different influences of motifs from the Gothic, Classical, and Elizabethan era as well as others like Rococo and Romanticism designed for the new version of the ideal woman.

 Early Victorian years for fashion diamond jewellery, which lasted until 1860, were also known as the Romantic period.
 This is the period during which the Queen was married to Prince Albert.
 The jewellery carried a move away from the aristocratic lifestyle and more on the dreams and emotions of the people.